 What questions do you have about scanning photos for profit?

-Cathi Nelson had her “light bulb” moment when she recognized that consumers were becoming increasingly overwhelmed with the exploding number of photos, media and memorabilia they were accumulating.
+Cathi Nelson had her “light bulb” moment when she recognized that consumers were becoming increasingly overwhelmed with the exploding number of photos, media, and memorabilia they were accumulating.
 She started her own photo organizing business called PhotoSimplified and was amazed at the response from clients and others who wanted to learn how to add photo-organizing services to their business.
 In response she founded, The Association of Personal Photo Organizers to support the new and emerging profession of photo- life management by providing training, support, products and collaboration for people interested in adding photo management services to their existing business or as a new business.
-Since its inception, APPO has grown to hundreds of members throughout the United States, Canada, Australia and United Kingdom
+Since its inception, APPO has grown to hundreds of members throughout the United States, Canada, Australia and the United Kingdom

 This page includes affiliate links.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.